CB radio in the United Kingdom

 Citizens band radio (often shortened to CB radio) is a system of short-distance radio communications between individuals on a selection of 40 channels within the 27-MHz (11 m) band.
 In the United Kingdom, CB radio was first legally introduced in 1981, but had been used illegally for some years prior to that.

-In December 2006, CB radio was deregulated by Ofcom and it is now licence-free.
+In December 2006, CB radio became licence-free or exempt of the fee.
+However, Ofcom still regulate CB radio under CEPT and MPT specifications.
 Although the use of CB radios in the UK has declined from its peak, it is still popular, especially with the farming community, Land Rover owners and Mini-Cab services.
 It is also fitted as standard to 'Street Glide' and 'Electra Glide' models of Harley Davidson touring motorcycles sold in the UK.